Douglas00001/USDT/README.md

 WhatsApp Admin: +48 732 104 969

-Prank a friend or love once, family with some huge money..
+Prank a friend or love once, family with some huge money

 Use the fake USDT generator to generate up to $500k and send it to any of your friends.